 He might not look like much in the image.
 But he is powerful and will provide you with hours of stress free respite.

-In almost every case, over 1,611 caregivers, it worked.
+In almost every case, for over 2,000 readers of the Alzheimer's Reading Room, it worked.
 You might pay about $20 for one hour of respite care.
 You can buy this parrot for under $20.

 How to Get Answers To Your Questions About Alzheimer's and Dementia